MLS Direct Kick

 MLS Direct Kick was an out-of-market sports package distributed by most cable and satellite providers in North America.
-As of the 2011 season, package subscribers will be able to watch up to 221 Major League Soccer regular season games as well as some MLS Cup playoff matches.
+As of the 2011 season, package subscribers were able to watch up to 221 Major League Soccer regular season games as well as some MLS Cup playoff matches.
 The target market for this package (based on advertisements) is soccer fans who are unable to see games because they have moved out of that team's market.
-It has been superseded by MLS Season Pass.
+It has been superseded by MLS Season Pass, which returned to DIRECTV in 2025.

 Availability

-MLS Direct Kick is available with these cable and satellite providers:
+MLS Direct Kick was available with these cable and satellite providers: